10 Creative Ways to Pay Rent When You Don’t Have Any More Plasma to Sell

 While you’re fretting, put your nervous energy to good use and start an emergency fund to help prevent this rent panic from happening again.

-Tons of apps make this process painless nowadays, including Digit.
+An app called Digit makes this process painless nowadays.
 It saves only money you can afford to spare.

 Simply link it to your checking account, and the app’s algorithms will determine small (and safe!) amounts of money to withdraw into a separate FDIC-insured savings account.

 Using the set-it-and-forget-it strategy, one of our editors was able to save more than $4,300 in just over two years.
 He was able to use the funds when he needed — like when he picked up and moved from Tampa to New York City, where rent is, well, expensive.

 Digit is free for the first 100 days (three and half months), then $2.99 per month thereafter — less than Netflix.